 The COVID-19 pandemic has shone a spotlight on the dangerous possibility of biological warfare.
 And China seems to be preparing for such a war as seen by various writings and speeches from people with military ties.
 In 2010, a professor from the Third Military Medical University stressed the importance of biological warfare in his book War for Biological Dominance.
 In 2017, a textbook published by China’s National Defense University, an institution that is administered by the People’s Liberation Army (PLA), contained a section in which new kinds of biological warfare like “ethnic genetic attacks” were discussed for the first time.

-China and bioweapons
+China and bioweapons in biological warfare

 The Chinese government’s attitude toward biological warfare has been influenced by three events.
 The First is Japan’s biological attacks against the Chinese population between 1933 and 1945.
 This led to the death of thousands of individuals.
 Biological warfare experiments were also conducted on Chinese people during this time.